 This Spinach, Ham, and Cheddar Quiche is the perfect breakfast, brunch, or dinner meal.
 It's incredibly easy to make and is the perfect way to use up some leftover ham!

 I don't know where it came from or why, but I had a serious hankering for some quiche.
-Specifically a Spinach, Ham, and Cheddar Quiche.
+A quiche with ham and cheese, which meant it was time to make our well loved Spinach, Ham, and Cheddar Quiche!

 - Ham - This is one of our favorite ways to use up some leftover holiday ham.